 The attachments are like anchors that help the aligners move your teeth according to your personalised treatment plan.
 They click into your aligners to make the trays more secure and help your bite move into the desired position.

-Additionally, attachments have the potential to help people with more complicated cases become candidates for Invisalign treatment.
+Attachments have the potential to help people with more complicated cases become candidates for Invisalign treatment.

 3. A Snug Fit for your Aligners

-While you will barely be able to see the attachments, they will change how your aligners feel.
+The attachments will change how your aligners feel.
 They help aligners fit more snugly, which can make it a little harder to remove your aligners for brushing and eating.
 But, while it may take a little more patience at first, remember that if you have Invisalign attachments, they are necessary for the treatment plan devised by your orthodontist and will ensure your treatment is efficient and precise.